kristiantcho/DwarfSphere/README.md

 ### Analysis Scripts

-- **wolf_cal_dm.py**: Implements the Wolf mass estimator for dark matter halos, which uses the velocity dispersion at the r3 radius to estimate enclosed mass.
+- **wolf_cal_stars.py**: Implements the Wolf mass estimator for simulated dwarf galaxies, using the stellar component as a tracer, and assuming that this component has a Plummer density profile.
-- **wolf_cal_stars.py**: Similar to wolf_cal_dm.py but specialized for stellar components.
+- **wolf_cal_dm.py**: Similar to wolf_cal_stars.py but using dark matter as a tracer, assuming a Zhao profile for the dark matter halo.
 - **jeans_j_factor_cal.py**: Calculates J-factors from densities calculated with [pyGravSphere](https://github.com/AnnaGenina/pyGravSphere).
 - **true_j_factor_cal.py**: Computes true J-factors directly from simulation data.
 - **ecc_cal.py**: Tools for analyzing eccentric orbits of dwarf galaxies around their host galaxies.